The Entity: True Story About A Woman Who is Attacked by Invisible, Paranormal Forces

 The popular movie, The Entity, was based on the book, written by Frank Defelitta and published in 1978.
 Defelitta's book detailed the purported experiences of Doris Bither in Culver City, California, USA.
 Bither was battered and raped repeatedly by unseen forces, ghosts or demons intent on harassing and abusing her.

-The Entity case is persuasive and has fired speculation as to the possibility and potential of contact with the other side.
+This case was and is persuasive and has fired speculation as to the possibility and potential of contact with the other side.

 Events Preceding the Investigation